 The wood carving of the temple belongs to two periods.
-The impact of early period can be seen in the facade of the sanctum sanctorum, ceiling and the four main pillars of the mandapa.
-The latter period influenced the design of two additional pillars, the statues of dwarpalas or the gatekeepers placed on both sides of facade, window panels and the architraves supporting the ceiling.
+The impact of the early period can be seen in the facade of the sanctum sanctorum, ceiling and the four main pillars of the mandapa.
+The latter period influenced the design of two additional pillars, the statues of dewar palas or the gatekeepers placed on both sides of the facade, window panels and the architraves supporting the ceiling.
 The exterior of the temple is ordinary looking, as it has been rebuilt and renewed time and again because of natural deterioration.
-The temple has the usual structure of timber bonded stone masonry work prevalent in hills, and topped by a gable roof rising like a pyramid.
+The temple has the usual structure of timber bonded stone masonry work prevalent in hills and topped by a gable roof rising like a pyramid.

 The artistic quality of wood carvings on wall panels inside the temple depict the scenes from the Mahabharata; the Ramayana like Sunderkand and Yuddhakand; the grant of land by Raja Bali to Vaaman; the three headed incarnation of Lord Vishnu; the churning of the ocean or the Samudramanthan; and Amritpaan or the drinking of elixir by gods, etc.

-The ceiling consists of nine panels of different size and shape while eight of these border the big piece at center.
+The ceiling consists of nine panels of different size and shape while eight of these borders the big piece at center.
 This central panel, around which the other panels stand, has been done in the Lantern style.
-The masks or Kirtimukhas on the central panel are characteristic of the 7th and 8th century art.
+The masks or Kirtimukhas on the central panel are characteristic of the 7th and 8th-century art.